tjarrow/gcloud-app/README.md

-Simple application made on Google Cloud Engine with Python3 + Flask.
+Simple application made on Google Cloud Engine with usage of Python3 + Flask.
+It demonstrates how to store data in Google datastore via HTTP requests.